Pierleoni/its-ictacademyLessons_repo/Lezioni its-ict-accademy/Inglese/Riassunto dei 3 capitoli di inglese.md

 3. Therefore, Socrates is mortal.

-The first two statements are premises, and the third is the conclusion.
-Logical reasoning ensures that conclusions are sound, which is critical when programming, as computers rely on precise instructions to produce reliable results.
+Here, the first two statements are premises, and the third is the conclusion.
+Logic makes sure the conclusion makes sense, which is key when giving instructions to computers.
+The request is not authorized because credentials are missing or invalid.
 ### **Deductive vs. Inductive Arguments**

-Logical arguments can be categorized into two main types: **deductive** and **inductive**.
+There are two main types of logical arguments: **deductive** and **inductive**.

-- **Deductive arguments** are the strongest form of reasoning.
-If the premises are true and the structure is valid, the conclusion is guaranteed to be true.
+- **Deductive arguments** are very strong.
+If the premises are true and the reasoning is correct, the conclusion must be true.
 For example:

     1. All dogs are mammals.